timfayz/SEM/docs/guide.md

  padding: 5px;
 }
 ```
-While you can think of mixes like a regular classes as we usually do (`.header`, `.nav` etc).
-Underscore is used to visually separate one property classes and the combination of several ones.
-The decision was made because unlike `clr-black` the `_abstract-name` isn't really *self-descriptive*; it can imply anything like a "black-box" when we read other people's HTML code or even our own after quite more time.
-Other important details around mix we discuss later.
-Move on.
+While you can think of mixes as regular classes (like `.header`, `.nav`, etc.), the underscore visually separates one-property classes from combinations of several properties.
+This decision was made because, unlike `clr-black`, the `_abstract-name` isn't really *self-descriptive*; it can imply anything like a "black box" when we read other people's HTML code or even our own after quite some time.
+We will discuss other important details around mixes later.

 ### Set
-Here is the last main concept - **set**.
-Set is a **group of elements or mixes**.
-Add the previous mixes, some more elements and see the result:
+The last basic concept is **set**.
+A set is a **group of elements or mixes**.
+Let's add the previous mixes, some more elements, and see the result:
 ```CSS
 /*
  * Forms set